 • Transvestism and transsexualism

-• Pedophilia, exhibitionism, and other sexual behavior disorders
+• Pedophilia, exhibitionism, voyeurism, gender identity disorders not resulting from physical impairments, or other sexual behavior disorders

 • Compulsive gambling, kleptomania, or pyromania

-• Disorders resulting from current use of illegal drugs or alcohol
+• Psychoactive substance use disorders resulting from current use of illegal drugs or alcohol